Table of Contents:

 Let’s illustrate this with an example.

 Imagine a trader finds an arbitrage opportunity.
 As it turns out, there’s a price difference for a certain coin between Uniswap and Sushiswap.
 Let’s say wBTC/USDC is $20,904 in one and $20,916 in the other.
 To profit from this opportunity, the trader has to initiate a transaction to buy the asset for a lower price on Uniswap and then sell it at a higher price on Sushiswap.
-Once the trader initiates the transaction, it will have to wait in the mempool (the pool of unconfirmed transactions) to be picked by a miner and get executed.
+Once the trader initiates the transaction, it will have to wait in the mempool (the pool of pending transactions) to be picked by a miner and get executed.

 However, what our trader doesn’t know is that this opens up a window for a front-runner bot to sweep in.
 The bot would detect the transaction while it’s waiting to be executed, copy it, add in higher gas fees, and have its transaction executed beforehand.
 This will effectively rob the trader of her arbitrage opportunity, profiting at her intellectual, monetary, and creative expense.